Billy Abner Mayaya: Controversy

-As an activist, he is renowned for organising demonstrations.
+As an activist, he is renowned for organizing demonstrations.
 In 2014, he led a protest against Xenophobic attacks on Malawians in South Africa.
 A petition was delivered to the South African High Commissioner in Lilongwe.
-In the same year he organised another protest against the sale of the Malawi Savings Bank.
-In 2016 together with the Member of Parliament Bon Kalindo he organised "Naked" protests against the ritual murders of People with Albinism.
+In the same year he organized another protest against the sale of the Malawi Savings Bank.
+In 2016 together with the Member of Parliament Bon Kalindo he organized "Naked" protests against the ritual murders of People with Albinism.